phrase/slimkeyfy/README.md

 ```
 Suggested Workflow
 -
 As HTML is not 100% parsable there will be errors in the conversion.
-To minimize your error rate I suggest to approach each view or view_folder individually.
+To minimize your error rate we suggest to approach each view or view_folder individually.
 The i18n-tasks gem helped a lot by finding errors.
 Always double check your views and make sure that everything went smoothly.
 Especially double check all your links.
 Here is an example workflow:
 ```ruby
 # 1. create a branch for a view folder
 > git checkout -b users_localization